Nabil Elaraby: 2011 Egyptian revolution and transitional government

 Nabil Elaraby was one of the group of about 30 high-profile Egyptians acting as liaison between the protesters and the government, and pressing for the removal of President Hosni Mubarak.

 At a democracy forum on 25 February 2011, he said the Egyptian government suffered from a lack of separation of powers, a lack of transparency and a lack of judicial independence.
 He said foreign policy should be based on Egypt's interests, including "holding Israel accountable when it does not respect its obligations."

 On 6 March 2011, he was appointed Foreign Affairs Minister of Egypt in Essam Sharaf's post-revolution cabinet.
-Since then he has opened the Rafah Border Crossing with Gaza and brokered the reconciliation of Hamas with Fatah.
+Thereafter, he opened the Rafah Border Crossing with Gaza and brokered the reconciliation of Hamas with Fatah.

 Arab League

 On 15 May 2011, he was appointed Secretary General of the Arab League, succeeding Amr Moussa.
-He officially took office on 1 July 2011.
+He officially took office on 1 July 2011 and served until 3 July 2016.